Type 2 Diabetes Guide

 Blood Glucose Monitors

-A wide variety of blood glucose monitors are available.
+A wide variety of blood glucose monitors, or glucometers, are available.
 Most require that you prick your fingertip for a blood sample, although there are some that allow you to use a different site for your blood sample.
-Look for ease of use, cost (of both the monitor and the test strips), extra features (such as a verbal reading of the results, or a history of your past readings), and how much maintenance it requires.
+Look for ease of use, cost (of both the monitor and the test strips), and extra features (such as a verbal reading of the results, or a history of your past readings).

 Your diabetes educator may have demo models of monitors available for you to look at.
-Be aware that insurance may only pay for some types of blood glucose meters.
-No matter what type of monitor you choose, make sure you know how to use it properly.
+Be aware that may only pay for some types of blood glucose meters.
+No matter what type of glucometer you choose, make sure you know how to use it properly.
 This is important so that you get accurate readings.
+Read more in .

 When to Check Blood Sugar

 Your doctor will advise you how often you should be monitoring your blood sugar levels.
-Depending on your diabetes treatment plan, it may be as infrequent as once every few days, or you may need to check it once a day or more.
+Depending on your plan, the may be as little as once every few days, or you may need to check it once a day or more.

 You may also need to check blood sugar levels before and after exercising; after meals or snacks that you don't normally have; after larger-than-usual (or smaller-than-usual) meals or snacks; or if you miss a dose of medication or insulin.